DannyArends/DaNode/README.md

 ##### Enable HTTPs support

-To compile the server with HTTPS support (binds to port 443), use dub and specify the _ssl_ configuration:
+To compile the server with HTTPS support (binds to port 443), first compile openSSL in the [deps](./deps/) folder, see the [guide](./deps/README.md).
+After that use dub and specify the _ssl_ configuration:

 ```
 dub build --config=ssl